macleanpinto/coding-exercise/README.md

 User registration app with Spring boot and Angular6

-This will be the web application offers an HTTP endpoint (REST) to register a user.
+This web application offers an HTTP endpoint (REST) to register a user.
 The definition of the endpoint is:

 - **method name:** register
 - **parameters:**